zimalworld/dnsreport/README.md

 cd ./dnsreport
 #
 make

 #how to use it
 ./dnsreport

 #input dns server address

 Enter dns server : 8.8.4.4

 #input Hostname to search

 Enter Hostname to Lookup : google.com

-#enter to see the result
+#return to see the result
 Resolving google.com
 Sending Packet...Done
 Receiving answer...Done